-Wondering how to create an exit popup to convert at least some of them into leads?
+Wondering how to create an exit popup that convert visitors into leads?

 Exit popups help stop leaving visitors and engage them with a relevant offer and a call to action, converting them into email subscribers and customers in turn.